blog posts

 By default, WordPress shows six widgets on the WordPress admin panel.
 They are: “Site Health Status,” “At a Glance,” “Activity,” “Quick Draft,” “WordPress Events and News,” and “Welcome.”

 “Screen Options” allows you to display or hide these widgets on the admin screen with one simple click.
-To view a widget, just check the box in front of the widget name in the screen options area.
-Similarly, to hide a widget uncheck the box in front of the widget name.
+To view a widget, check the box in front of the widget name in the screen options area.
+Similarly, uncheck the box before the widget name to hide a widget.

 3. Welcome to Dashboard

-The Dashboard Main Screen consists of three columns.
-The column on the left includes the “Customize Your Site” button, which allows you to customize your site or change your theme settings completely.
+The Dashboard Main Screen has three columns.
+The left column includes the “Customize Your Site” button, which allows you to customize your site or change your theme settings completely.

 This widget helps site owners to monitor their WordPress website’s speed, performance, and security.
-Site Health helps users to identify issues and assists them in fixing those issues.
+Site Health allows users to identify issues and assists them in fixing those issues.
 Site Health scores your WordPress health after running a series of tests.
-It rates the results with three different labels (Good, Recommended and Critical).
-When you click on the “Site Health screen,” you’ll see two pages (Status page and Info page) that show your website’s results and statuses.
+It rates the results with three labels (Good, Recommended, and Critical).
+When you click on the “Site Health screen, you’ll see two pages (Status page and Info page) that show your website’s results and statuses.

-If you’ve passed tests, your site health will be labeled as “Good.”
-If you see “Recommended,” It means some changes are required yet not necessary.
-If you haven’t passed the tests, site health will be labeled as “Critical.”
+If you’ve passed the tests, your site health will be labeled “Good.”
+If you see “Recommended,” it means some changes are required, but not necessary.
+If you haven’t passed the tests, your site health will be labeled “Critical.”
 It means there are some significant issues that you must consider fixing immediately.

 5. Quick Draft

-Quick Draft is a mini post editor that allows you to quickly create a draft for your new website posts.
-To create a quick draft, just enter the title and content.
+Quick Draft is a mini post editor allowing you to create a draft for your new website posts quickly.
+To make a quick draft, enter the title and content.
 Then click on the “Save Draft” button, and the post will be saved as a draft, which you can edit later from the “Posts” section.
 Recent drafts will also be shown in the “Quick Draft” widget.

 6. WordPress news and events